locka99/cpp-to-rust-book/src/fixing_problems_in_c_cpp/copy_constructors.md

 assert_eq!(x, 8);
 ```

-A string cannot be copied this way but you can clone it:
+A `String` cannot be copied this way.
+If you assign a String variable to another you move ownership, i.e. the original variable is no longer able to call functions or fields on the struct.
+But you can explicitly clone a `String`:

 ```rust
 let copyright = "Copyright 2017 Acme Factory".to_string();
 let copyright2 = copyright.clone();
 ```

-If we just declare a struct it cannot be copied by accident:
+If we just declare a struct it also be copied by accident:

 ```rust
 struct Person {